Urgent Needs

 Call 911 if you are experiencing life-threatening medical emergencies.

-• Call 919-966-2281.
+- Call 919-966-2281.
 During regular hours of operation, schedule an appointment or connect with a registered nurse to ask questions.
-After hours, the line connects with Health Link, a nurse advice system associated with UNC Health Care.
+After hours, the line connects to UNC Nurse Connect.

 To talk with someone now about an emotional or mental health concern: